 Hapeville’s green spaces are woven into the fabric of its tight-knit community.
 Jess Lucas Y-Teen Park, located in the heart of downtown, plays host to regular events like Coffee & Chrome and La Fiesta en Hapeville.
 Families will find plenty to enjoy at John Lewis Memorial Park and Dog Park or the Tom E. Morris Sports Complex, which includes a new splash pad and skate park.

-As the self-proclaimed "home for the arts," Hapeville's downtown has the largest concentration of murals in the District.
-Grab the new mural map from our website and embark on a self-guided art walk through the city’s colorful collection of outdoor artwork—it’s a free and inspiring way to experience Hapeville’s creative culture.
-Don't forget to check out the art in College Park and Union City, as well!
+As the self-proclaimed "Home for the Arts," Hapeville's downtown has the largest concentration of murals in the District.
+Grab the new mural map from our website and embark on a self-guided tour through the city’s colorful collection of outdoor artwork—it’s a free and inspiring way to experience Hapeville’s creative culture.
+Skip Starbucks and get a cup of coffee to-go from one of our favorite local coffeeshops to add even more flavor to your stroll.

 Outdoor Dining